esfand/printit/Completion.md

 }
 ```

 You might be wondering why we need an extra counter?
+Unfortunately
-Unfortunately <code>ExecutorCompletionService</code> doesn't tell you how many <code>Future</code> objects are still there waiting so you must remember how many times to call <code>take()</code>.<br>
+`ExecutorCompletionService` doesn't tell you how many `Future` objects are
+still there waiting so you must remember how many times to call `take()`.

 This solution feels much more robust.
-We process responses immediately when they are ready. <code>take()</code> blocks until fastest task still running finishes.
-And if processing takes a little bit longer and multiple responses finished, subsequent call to <code>take()</code> will return immediately.
-It's fun to observe the program when number of pool threads is as big as the number of tasks so that we begin downloading each site at the same time.
-You can easily see which websites have shortest response time and which respond very slowly.
+We process responses immediately when
+they are ready. `take()` blocks until fastest task still running finishes.
+And if
+processing takes a little bit longer and multiple responses finished, subsequent
+call to `take()` will return immediately.
+It's fun to observe the program when
+number of pool threads is as big as the number of tasks so that we begin
+downloading each site at the same time.
+You can easily see which websites
+have shortest response time and which respond very slowly.

 <hr>